godotengine/godot-docs/tutorials/plugins/running_code_in_the_editor.rst

 section when we remove the script, the node will keep its rotation.
 Be careful to avoid making unwanted modifications.

+Using the debugger and breakpoints on tool scripts is not currently supported.
+Breakpoints placed in the script editor or using the ``breakpoint`` keyword are ignored.
+You can use print statements to display the contents of variables instead.

 Try ``@tool`` out
 -----------------